Find Affordable College Courses

 3 Yearly Graduations

 Cornell University comes in at #4 on our list of the most popular colleges offering doctor's degrees in engineering mechanics.
-The average in-state tuition for full-time undergraduates is $60,286 per year, while in-state graduate students, on average, pay $29,500 per year.
-The engineering mechanics program at Cornell University awarded 3 doctor's degrees during the 2020-2021 school year.
+Roughly 23,600 attend the school each year.
+The average in-state tuition for full-time undergraduates is $65,204 per year, while in-state graduate students, on average, pay $29,500 per year.
+During the most recent year for which we have data, 3 people received their doctor's degree in engineering mechanics from Cornell.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 33% were women.

 #5